How To Find and Choose an Alaska Mesothelioma Lawyer

 In Alaska, many people with mesothelioma have received substantial compensation from settlements and trial verdicts.
 Payout amounts depend on several factors, including the details of your asbestos exposure and the defendant’s responsibility for your exposure.

-• $16.7 million (trial verdict): Alaskan mesothelioma survivor Dr. Jerry Kudenov and wife Kathryn won an asbestos-exposure suit in California against Thomas Scientific.
+Alaskan mesothelioma survivor Dr. Jerry Kudenov and wife Kathryn won a $16.7 million trial verdict in their asbestos-exposure suit in California against Thomas Scientific.
 The company sold lab equipment that contained asbestos but marketed it as safe.

-• $1.39 million (settlement): Union carpenter and mill worker in Kasilof, AK
+$1.39 million Union carpenter and mill worker Kasilof

 How Does an Asbestos Lawyer Handle Your Claim in Alaska?